1asementsov/technical-case-study/README.md

 ### Output

-1. As an output, there should be 4 folders (2 for each system) with parquet files inside.
+As an output, there should be 4 folders (2 for each system) with parquet files inside.
 Some files were partitioned by default, though they can be merged if necessary.

-2. Also, there should be the `output_check.log` file to check both datasets have the **same schema** for **harmonization** across systems.
+(Optional) Also, you can run output_check.py to get `output_check.log` file to check both datasets have the **same schema** for **harmonization** across systems.

 After we build parquet files, we can use any BI tool to visualize data and find insights in data.
 Here are two examples how it might look like.